zeuslawyer/chainlink-dynamic-nft-alchemy/README.md

 ### Thank you!

 Thank you for being curious and hungry to participate in the new Web3 movement!
 If you have any questions, reach out on [Twitter](https://twitter.com/zubinpratap) or tag me on [LinkedIn](https://linkedin.com/in/zubinpratap).

+#### [Updated 14 June 2022]

+Added basic testing on the `main` branch to test deployment of the `Bull&Bear.sol` NFT contract.
+Tests use `mocha, chai, , ethers and waffle`.
+Please do `yarn install` using the updated `package.json` to pull down the developer dependencies needed to run the tests.

+To run tests, from the project root, please run `yarn hardhat test`.